 - Objects and apps recently visited by the user

-The right off-screen area is dedicated to system-generated notifications from various sources such as the workflow inbox or chat notifications.
-Notifications can be prioritized and grouped into groups of similar items.
-Through these configurations, the user will be able to access more information about a notification and take immediate action.
+The right off-screen area is dedicated to system-generated notifications from various sources, such as the workflow inbox or chat notifications.
+Notifications can be prioritized and organized into groups of similar items.
+Through these configurations, the user can access more information about a notification and take immediate action.

-The notification area is accessible from every app that is shown in the main content area by clicking on the Notifications button on the top right corner of the screen.
+Users can access the notification area from every app that is shown in the main content area by clicking on the Notifications button on the top right corner of the screen.

 A tile is a container that represents an app on the SAP Fiori launchpad home page.
 Tiles are used for launching apps and presenting them on the launchpad.

 The app finder is an “app store”-like interface that lists all the apps that a user might potentially use.
 The app finder replaces the tile catalog.

 For more information, see app finder.

 The launchpad shell bar is part of the SAP Fiori launchpad.
 It contains the toggle buttons to open and close the Me Area, the notifications area, and the CoPilot.
 Moreover, it contains a Home icon and Back icon, the Enterprise Search, and an area for branding purposes.